-Subsequent to the quarter ended December 31, 2014, on February 9, 2015, the Company announced the closing of its private placement for gross proceeds of \$423,500.
+On February 9, 2015, the Company announced the closing of its private placement for gross proceeds of \$423,500.
 The private placement was comprised of 847,000 units at a price of \$0.50 per unit.
 Each unit is comprised of one common share and one common share purchase warrant.
 Each warrant entitles the holder to purchase one additional common share of the Company at a price of \$0.60 per share until February 9, 2019.
-In connection with the financing, the Company paid cash finder's fees totaling \$29,645 and issued, as additional consideration, 59,290 non transferable broker warrants, each broker warrant entitling the holder to acquire one common share of the Company at a price of \$0.60 until February 9, 2017.
+In connection with the financing, the Company paid cash finder's fees totaling \$29,645 and issued, as additional consideration, 59,290 non-transferable broker warrants, each broker warrant entitling the holder to acquire one common share of the Company at a price of \$0.60 until February 9, 2017.